mobrembski/MysensorsGenericGateway/README.md

 expandable if more switches/relays are needed.
 It have following features:
 - Based on MySensors library and PlatformIO
-- Optional Support of MCP2307 I2C GPIO expanders ( with scanning I2C bus )
+- Optional Support of MCP2307 I2C GPIO expanders ( with scanning I2C bus function )
 - Optional Support of MQTT MySensors Ethernet client
 - Support of customizable long press events
 - Supports debouncing